 - (1) In the case of bereavement in the immediate family, an employee not on leave of absence without pay shall be entitled to special leave, at their regular rate of pay, from the date of death to and including the day of the funeral or memorial service with, if necessary, an allowance for immediate return travelling time.
-Such leave shall normally not exceed five workdays. - (2) Immediate family is defined as an employee's parent, stepparent, spouse, child, stepchild, grandchild, grandparents, brother, sister, stepsibling, father-in-law and mother-in-law.
-Any relative permanently residing in the employee's household or with whom the employee permanently resides is also considered to be immediate family. - (3) In the event of the death of the employee's son-in-law, daughter-in-law, brother-in-law, sister-in-law, the employee shall be entitled to special leave for two days for the purpose of attending the funeral. - (4) If an employee is on vacation leave at the time of bereavement, the employee shall be granted bereavement leave and be credited the appropriate number of days to vacation leave credits. - (i) Serious household or domestic emergencies up to one day; - (j) Attend funeral or memorial service as pallbearer or mourner one day; - (k) Moving Leave
+Such leave shall normally not exceed five workdays. - (2) Immediate family is defined as an employee's parent, stepparent, spouse, child, stepchild, grandchild, grandparents, sibling, stepsibling, spouse's parent.
+Any relative permanently residing in the employee's household or with whom the employee permanently resides is also considered to be immediate family.

+- (3) In the event of the death of the employee's child's spouse, sibling's spouse, parent's sibling, and non-traditional family members the employee shall be entitled to special leave for two days for the purpose of attending the funeral.
+Special leave for non-traditional family members shall not be unreasonably withheld. - (4) If an employee is on vacation leave at the time of bereavement, the employee shall be granted bereavement leave and be credited the appropriate number of days to vacation leave credits. - (i) Serious household or domestic emergencies up to one day; - (j) Attend funeral or memorial service as pallbearer or mourner one day; - (k) Moving Leave